Noah Goldstein

 Noah Goldstein is an American record producer, songwriter, audio engineer, publisher and film composer.
 He is known for his work with artists Frank Ocean, Jay-Z, Rosalía, Kanye West, and FKA Twigs.
-He has produced, written, and engineered on albums including My Beautiful Dark Twisted Fantasy, Motomami, Yeezus, The Life of Pablo, BLONDE, Magdalene, Watch the Throne, Lux and many others.
-He has won multiple Grammys for his work in the music industry.
+He has produced, written, and engineered on albums including Lux, My Beautiful Dark Twisted Fantasy, Motomami, Yeezus, The Life of Pablo, Blonde, Magdalene, Watch the Throne and many others.
+He has won multiple Grammy awards for his work.

 Early life

 Goldstein was born and raised in Philadelphia.
 He graduated from Temple University with a master's degree in media studies.
-After graduating, he did a three-month internship at Greenhouse Studios in Iceland, and then moved to New York.
+After graduating in 2006, he did a three-month internship at Greenhouse Studios in Iceland, and then moved to New York.
 He began working at Electric Lady Studios, where his first session was with Patti Smith.

 Career

-Goldstein has produced, mixed, and engineered on songs and albums including Arcade Fire's Grammy-winning album The Suburbs, Frank Ocean's album Blonde (which Pitchfork named the best album of the 2010s), the single "FourFiveSeconds" by Rihanna, Kanye West and Paul McCartney, Travis Scott's album Rodeo, Anohni's album Hopelessness, and Pusha T's album Daytona, and for artists including Drake, FKA Twigs, Nas, Jay-Z, RZA, and Bon Iver.
+Goldstein has produced, written, mixed, and engineered on songs and albums including Arcade Fire's Grammy-winning album The Suburbs, Frank Ocean's album Blonde (which Pitchfork named the best album of the 2010s), the single "FourFiveSeconds" by Rihanna, Kanye West and Paul McCartney, Travis Scott's album Rodeo, Anohni's album Hopelessness, and Pusha T's album Daytona, and for artists including Drake, FKA Twigs, Nas, Jay-Z, RZA, and Bon Iver.

 In 2010, he began working regularly with Kanye West and GOOD Music as a producer, mixer, and engineer, on albums including Watch the Throne, My Beautiful Dark Twisted Fantasy, Yeezus, The Life of Pablo, Kids See Ghosts, and Ye.
 Following his departure from West in 2018, Goldstein was named SVP of A&R at Columbia Records.
 In 2021, he began production on Rosalía's album Motomami.